Bird Flu Outbreaks: Understanding the Risks and How to Protect Yourself

 The H5N1 bird flu has been spreading among wild birds in the U.S. this year.
 Although it’s making headlines, the bird flu doesn’t have much impact on humans so far.

-So far, only three humans have been diagnosed with bird flu in 2024.
-All people work on dairy farms, had mild cases and recovered.
+So far, only 14 humans have been diagnosed with bird flu in 2024.
+Four of the cases arose among people who work with dairy cows.
+Nine cases arise among people exposed to poultry.

-“At this point, bird flu’s s a very low risk for the general population,” says Edward Liu, M.D., an infectious disease specialist in Neptune, New Jersey.
+“At this point, bird flu is a very low risk for the general population,” says Edward Liu, M.D., an infectious disease specialist in Neptune, New Jersey.
 “People who have more contact with dairy cows or poultry might be at somewhat higher risk.”

 Here’s what you should know about bird flu: